inkVerb/VIP/301/Lesson-01.md

 gedit 01-if-else-e
 ```

-*Note `-e` checks whether something exists, whether as a file, directory, or link*
+*Note `-e` checks only whether something "exists", whether as a file, directory, or link*

 ```sh
 [ -e $1 ]